Trees, length spectra for rational maps via barycentric extensions and Berkovich spaces: Rational maps on Berkovich projective space

 Berkovich's classification asserts that every point $x\in\Aff^1_{Berk}$ arises in this way, and we can classify them into $4$ types: \begin{enumerate} \item Type I: Points in $\Aff^1_K$, which we will also call the {\em classical points}; \item Type II: Points corresponding to a closed ball $B(a, r)$ with $r\in |K^\times|$; \item Type III: Points corresponding to a closed ball $B(a, r)$ with $r\notin |K^\times|$; \item Type IV: Points corresponding to a nested sequence $\{B(a_i, r_i)\}$ with empty intersection. \end{enumerate}

 Type I, II and III can all be thought of a special case of Type IV: the classical points correspond to a nested sequence $\{B(a_i, r_i)\}$ with $\lim r_i = 0$; the Type II points correspond to a nested sequence $\{B(a_i, r_i)\}$ with nonempty intersection and $r=\lim r_i >0$ belongs to the value group $|K^\times|$; the Type III points correspond to a nested sequence $\{B(a_i, r_i)\}$ with nonempty intersection but $r=\lim r_i >0$ does not belong to the value group $|K^\times|$.
-We will call the point corresponding to $B(0,1)$ the {\em gauss point} and is denoted by $x_g$.